yoshita1105/MakerMania_ThinkInk/README.md

 * Modular wearable patches instead of a single chest sensor, allowing multiple hit zones for more realistic gameplay.
 * Smart wristband with OLED display that shows real-time health, deaths, and game information.
-* QR code-based health regeneration, where players scan medical kits to regain health instead of automatically respawning.
+* RFID-based health regeneration, where players scan medical kits to regain health instead of automatically respawning.
 * ESP32-based wireless communication, enabling low-cost multiplayer gameplay and easy expansion.
 * Laser detection using the TCS34725 color sensor, designed to distinguish laser hits from ambient light, improving outdoor performance.
 * Expandable architecture, allowing more players to join by simply adding additional sensor patches and wristbands.